10 Dog Breeds That are Now Extinct and Why It Happened

-Bull-baiting and dogfighting were a popular game in London in the early 18th century.
+Bull-baiting and dogfighting were popular games in London in the early 18th century.
 The Old English Bulldogs were commonly used in these games.
 Thankfully, the Cruelty to Animals Act was approved and enforced in 1935.

 However, because of the abolition of the bull-baiting and dogfighting games, no one was interested in keeping Old English Bulldogs, which led to their demise.

 Alpine Spaniels were famous because of their thick and rich coats.
 They were commonly used as rescue dogs in the Swiss Alps.
-The problem was that they were wiped out because of a certain disease.
-Today, their genetic descendants, the St Bernard dogs, live on to carry on their bloodline.
+Unfortunately, disease wiped out their entire breed.
+Today, their genetic descendant is the St Bernard dogs, which live on to carry on their bloodline.